meetuparchive/meetup-web-platform/README.md

 - delete auth cookie (not currently implemented)
 - clearing local state is not a side effect, so it's handled directly by the `auth` reducer in `coreReducers`

-### Sync `middleware/sync.js`
+#### Sync `epics/sync.js`

-This middleware is currently only responsible for fetching the data from the API server on initial render or client-side user navigation.
+This epic is currently only responsible for fetching the data from the API server on initial render or client-side user navigation.

 **on `server/RENDER` or `LOCATION_CHANGE`**, which provide a `location` (URL):